Backback12/umrt-network-bridge-tests/README.md

 ## 7. Start Tunnels
+You must differentiate ROS Domain IDs or else all topics will be available regularly and you won't isolate topics through networks properly.

 ### Rover Container
 Differentiate ROS DOMAIN ID between rover and base station (rover = 2)
 ```bash